A-bee01/CareCove/README.md

 ![Building the WebApp](./images/Images2.jpg)

-In this guide, we will be discussing our solution and how we built our web app using technologies like Vs Code, HTML, CSS, Bootstrap, JavaScript, Tailwind, Node.Js, Express.Js, Typescript Firebase and Github.
+In this guide, we will be discussing our solution and how we built our web app using technologies like Vs Code, HTML, CSS, Bootstrap, JavaScript, Tailwind, Node.Js, Express.Js, Typescript, Firebase and Github.

 ## Defining the workflow
 ![Defining the workflow](./images/Images1.jpg)